media-of-langue/LexicalTranslationCounter/documents/Add_language_pair.md

 # Add language pair

-You can add relations between 2 languages which exit in floats.
+You can add relations between 2 languages which exit.

-This document describe the way to add language pair
+This document describe the way to add language pair.

 If there isn't language you want to add, please follow [Add language](Add_language.md) to add languages.